 Each vine grower is in charge of 45 000 vines on which they have got to undertake various labours every year.
 These cultural tasks are for most of them done manually.
 The harvest is of course manually picked too.
 And it is by hand that the grapes, once collected in special wooden baskets, will be strictly selected.

 Very brilliant, intense colour, slightly amber-coloured round the edge.
 Delicate aromas of flowers and liquorice.
 Full of flavour with a clean finish of very ripe, well absorbed tannins.
 An overall impression of great freshness and elegance.
 Very well developed but by no means approaching a decline

-The year 1929 was an extraordinary year in the vineyards of Bordeaux as well as on Wall Street.
-When the U.S. stock market crashed in 1929, it produced several unwanted effects abroad, especially in Europe, where many countries had not fully recovered from the aftermath of World War I. In Germany the economic disaster and the resulting social dislocation contributed to the rise of Adolf the United States there were 16 million unemployed – about a third of the available labour force.
+The year 1929 was an extraordinary year in the Bordeaux vineyards as well as on Wall Street.
+When the U.S. stock market collapsed in 1929, it produced several undesirable effects abroad, particularly in Europe, where many countries had not fully recovered from the aftermath of World War I. In Germany, the economic disaster and resulting social dislocation contributed to the rise of Adolf in the United States, there were 16 million unemployed – about a third of the available labor force.

-In Bordeaux the 1929 is one of the “legendary” vintages of the century.
-Its reputation was made even greater as the 30s were really a catastrophic decade, and it was not until 1945 that anything of equivalent quality was made.
-In Bordeaux those sixteen years were one of the longest “dark periods” in the 20th century.
-The year of 1929 was extremely hot and dry, the driest since the beginning of the century.
-It only rained for a short period during the harvest, but then the fine and hot weather came back again.
-The grapes became very concentrated, high in tannins and produced wine to last.
+In Bordeaux, the 1929 is one of the “legendary” vintages of the century.
+Its reputation was made even greater as the 1930s were truly a disastrous decade, and it wasn't until 1945 that anything of equivalent quality was made.
+In Bordeaux, these sixteen years were one of the longest “dark periods” of the 20th century.
+The year 1929 was extremely hot and dry, the driest since the turn of the century.
+It only rained for a short time during harvest, but the nice warm weather returned.
+The grapes became very concentrated, rich in tannins and produced wine to last.